 All entries must be original in concept, design and execution and may not violate any U.S. copyright laws.
 Any entry that has been copied from an existing photo or image (including a painting, graphic, or advertisement) that was created by someone other than the student is a violation of the competition rules and will not be accepted.
 Work entered must be in the original medium (that is, not a scanned reproduction of a painting or drawing)

-Congresswoman Wexton, along with our distinguished panel of judges, will announce the “Best in Show” and honorable mentions in each category during a virtual reception.
-More information to follow.
+Congresswoman Wexton, along with our distinguished panel of judges, will announce the “Best in Show” and honorable mentions in each category during a reception event in Virginia's 10th district.